 BIRTHPLACE: Batanes, PH

 LANGUAGES: 4 (English, Tagalog, Ivatan, Dutch)

 NOMAD SINCE: April 5, 2013

-At 21, I quit my corporate job in the Philippines to follow my dreams of traveling the world.
-Today, I am a digital nomad (entrepreneur & travel writer) living a sustainable travel lifestyle!
+At 21, I quit my corporate job in the Philippines to follow my dreams of traveling the world and building my own business.
+It all seemed crazy, especially because I was young and broke — but after a few months… I made it all happen!
+Today, I am a successful digital nomad (online entrepreneur & travel writer + vlogger) living a sustainable travel lifestyle.

 In this website, I aim to:

 - Show how it is absolutely possible to create a life of travel despite odds and circumstances